Frequently Asked Questions

 PACE stands for Property Assessed Clean Energy.
-It is a financing tool that provides low cost, long-term capital for energy/water efficiency projects.
+It is a financing tool that provides low cost, long-term capital for construction projects.
 PACE payments are secured by the property and repaid through a special tax assessment, serving as a true public-private funding partnership.

 PACE legislation is enacted on a state-by-state basis.
-Please go to www.rahillcapital.com to see an overview of states that have passed C-PACE legislation.
 Because PACE functions like a property tax, municipalities need to pass a legislative ordinance to participate in C-PACE districts that oversee applications for funding.